Archive for ‘MS Access – Word Automation’

 "Error Source: Export2DOC" & vbCrLf & _

-, vbOKOnly + vbCritical, "An Error has Occured!"
+, vbOKOnly + vbCritical, "An Error has Occurred!"

 Resume Error_Handler_Exit